Ender-ing/wre-docs/Contribution/server.md

 ## Note

 After the accounts system is completed, it is planned to provide staff with the ability to access the terminal and commit to GitHub using one account.
-For the time being, staff must use GitHub and htpasswd credentials!
+For the time being, staff must use GitHub and *htpasswd* credentials, and commands will become restricted according to the user's permissions!